TheRogueArchivist/DRML/Entries/EntryTemplate.md

 ## Additional Resources:

-### {Series of level 3 headers used to organize the various resources as effectively as possible.}:
+### {Series of level 3 headers used to organize the various resources as effectively as possible.}

 {Further context to these resources may be given here, if needed.}